 FIXING LABOR’S BORDER FAILURE

-Labor proceeded to unwind the Coalition’s strong policies.
-The results were a disaster.
+Labor proceeded to unwind the Liberal and Nationals Government’s strong policies.
+The results were a disaster:

 - Over 50,000 people arrived on over 800 boats.